Published March 14, 2017

 Are you a fan of schnapps?
 How about schnapps without sugar?
 If this sounds appealing, well today is your lucky day.
 Brennivín—a culinary cross between aquavit and sugarless schnapps, made with fermented potato mash and caraway seeds—is the most Icelandic thing you can take a sip of.
 Your first shot will taste like licorice, but your second like water.
 Why?
 Brennivín’s nickname is “Svarti dauði,” which means “black death.”
 So if you’re looking to black out the Viking way, pick up a bottle at the Duty Free.

 Nói Síríus Lakkrís & Marsípan

-Scandinavia is weirdly preoccupied with a material called black licorice.
+Scandinavia is weirdly preoccupied with a material called black liquorice.
 It’s certainly an acquired taste, but Icelanders like to cover it in milk chocolate.
 This is called lakkrís.
-Not only is the mix pretty tasty and addictive, it’s also a great way for non-licorice-lovers to start eating that zingy black nammi (Icelandic for candy).
-If you’re doubtful about chocolate licorice, just think about how much you can find out about a country from eating their junk food.
+Not only is the mix pretty tasty and addictive, it’s also a great way for non-liquorice-lovers to start eating that zingy black nammi (Icelandic for candy).
+If you’re doubtful about chocolate liquorice, just think about how much you can find out about a country from eating their junk food.
 In the case of Iceland, this means they are sweet on the outside, but complicated, spicy, and a little bit weird under the skin.

 Bioeffect EGL Day Serum